nasir-dk102/Google-Cybersecurity-Projects/README.md

 📂Project 3: **[Create hash values](https://github.com/nasir-dk102/Google-Cybersecurity-Projects/blob/0a28ba6960bf5208817924dabc28d731faf969bb/Create%20hash%20values.pdf)** <br>
 📂Project 4: **[Access control worksheet](https://github.com/nasir-dk102/Google-Cybersecurity-Projects/blob/f8f4baad34531893deee60f1d85b13c52c2e00e9/Access%20control%20worksheet.pdf)**

+## 📁 Project 6: Algorithm for file updates in Python

+### 📌 Overview

+This project demonstrates a Python-based file update algorithm used to manage access control by processing IP address lists.
+It simulates how a 🔐 Security Analyst 🔐 might automate updates to access control files to improve efficiency and reduce human error in operational environments.
+### 🔍 Scenario Summary

+📌 Task: Remove unauthorized IPs from the allow list
+📌 Cause: Some IPs on the allow list no longer meet access requirements 📌 Impact: Manual updates are time-consuming and error-prone 📌 Solution: A Python script that automatically compares and removes IPs listed in a separate "remove list" 📌 Outcome: Faster, reliable, and repeatable access control management

+### 🛠️ Key steps in the algorithm

+✔️ Read: Load the allow_list.txt file into memory
+✔️ Split: Convert the file content into a Python list of IP addresses ✔️ Compare: Iterate through a remove_list and check for matches ✔️ Filter: Remove any IPs from the allow list that are found in the remove list ✔️ Write: Save the updated list back to the file

+### 📂 Project Files

+📄 **[Incident Report Analysis (Multimedia Company)](https://github.com/nasir-dk102/Google-Cybersecurity-Projects/blob/409ba4884b68a7d2aa610557710cf80ed4d24397/Incident%20report%20analysis%20(Multimedia%20company%20)%20.pdf)** - Full cybersecurity incident report.

+### 🎯 Key Takeaways

+🔹 Automation saves time – Updating files programmatically avoids manual errors 🔹 Python is powerful – Simple functions like read(), split(), remove(), and join() streamline the process 🔹 Secure operations – Reliable access control management is essential for maintaining secure environments 🔹 File handling best practices – Using with open() ensures safe and efficient file management

+### 🌎 Other Projects
+📂Project 2: **[Decrypt an Encrypted Message](https://github.com/nasir-dk102/Google-Cybersecurity-Projects/blob/7537f9451c18aa6c3fd4f162486ff2965457f8af/Decrypt%20an%20encrypted%20message.pdf)** - Using 'tr' command and 'OpenSSL' to decrypt a file

 ## 📬 Contact & Feedback

 👨‍💻 **Created by:** Nasir Ali